MicrosoftDocs/azure-docs/articles/data-factory/data-factory-azure-datalake-connector.md

 ---
-title: Move data to/from Azure Data Lake Store | Microsoft Docs
+title: Move data to or from Azure Data Lake Store | Microsoft Docs
-description: Learn how to move data to/from Azure Data Lake Store using Azure Data Factory
+description: Learn how to move data to or from Azure Data Lake Store by using Azure Data Factory
 services: data-factory
 documentationcenter: ''
 author: linda33wj